scala-js/scala-js-env-selenium/README.md

 By default tests are executed in their own window for parallelism.
 When debugging tests with `withKeepAlive` it is possible to disable this option using the `sbt` setting `parallelExecution in Test := false`.

-### Additional requirements for Google Chrome
-Selenium requires an additional driver to connect to Google Chrome.
-This driver can be found at https://sites.google.com/a/chromium.org/chromedriver/.
-You will also need to make sure the driver location is in the systems `PATH` variable.

 ### Headless Usage
 It is often desirable to run Selenium headlessly.